 Assessment of the risk situation with respect to operational risks

-The operational risks are well within the risk budget defined by the Board of Directors overall.
+Overall, the operational risks are well within the risk budget defined by the Board of Directors.
 The comprehensive ICS keeps losses attributable to operational errors low.

-The threat of cybercrime has generally increased.
+The threat situation is becoming more severe due to the rising number and sophistication of cyber attacks.
 The increasing importance of data and digital business models is reflected in the ongoing strengthening of the Cyber Security & Defence Centre to ensure effective cybersecurity.